+Field Description

-Field Description RequestID (not used) hService Service handle identifying the session that created the result, i.e. the service handle of the session that the event is sent to. tsTimestamp Time the status change occurred (local time, in a Win32 SYSTEMTIME structure). hResult (not used) u.dwEventID = WFS_SYSE_DEVICE_STATUS lpBuffer Pointer to a WFSDEVSTATUS structure: typedef struct LPSTR LPSTR DWORD } WFSDEVSTATUS wfs_devstatus { lpszPhysicalName; lpszWorkstationName; dwState; , LPWFSDEVSTATUS;
+RequestID (not used)

+hService Service handle identifying the session that created the result, i.e. the service handle of the session that the event is sent to.

+tsTimestamp Time the status change occurred (local time, in a Win32 SYSTEMTIME structure).

+hResult (not used)

+u.dwEventID = WFS_SYSE_DEVICE_STATUS

+lpBuffer Pointer to a WFSDEVSTATUS structure:

+typedef str uct wfs_devstatus {

+LPSTR lpszPhysicalName;

+LPSTR lpszWorkstationName;

+DWORD dwState;

+} WFSDEVSTAT TUS, LPWFSDEVSTATUS;

 Field Description lpszPhysicalName lpszWorkstationName dwState Pointer to the physical service name of the service that changed its state.
 Value Meaning WFS_STAT_DEVONLINE The device is online (i.e. powered on and operable).
 WFS_STAT_DEVOFFLINE The device is offline (e.g. the operator has taken the device offline by turning a switch or pulling out the device).
 WFS_STAT_DEVPOWEROFF The device is powered off or physically not connected.
 WFS_STAT_DEVNODEVICE There is no device intended to be there; e.g. this type of self service machine does not contain such a device or it is internally not configured.
 WFS_STAT_DEVHWERROR The device is inoperable due to a hardware error.
 WFS_STAT_DEVUSERERROR The device is inoperable because a person is preventing proper device operation.
 WFS_STAT_DEVFRAUDATTEMPT Some devices are capable of identifying a malicious physical attack which attempts to defraud valuable information or media.
 In this circumstance, this status code is returned to indicate the device is inoperable because a person attempted a fraudulent act on the device.
+WFS_STAT_DEVPOTENTIALFRAUD The device has detected a potential fraud attempt and is capable of remaining in service.
+In this case the application should make the decision as to whether to take the device offline.